TheAlkemist/Care-Advisors-Test/README.md

 # Care-Advisors-Test
 The app returns the translation of the string "i am not selling knives" and displays it on the webpage<br />
 Alien language class and supporting functions are implemented in Data.py<br />
-Flask framework was used to support web app
+Flask framework was used to support web app<br />
+Could not resolve API returning invalid translation despite translated array being correct